 Please contact us as early as possible on the first day of your child’s absence from school, and again on any subsequent days.
 In order to safeguard your child, we need parental confirmation for every day of absence.

 If we do not receive notification of your child’s absence from school, an automated system (Truancy Call) will contact you throughout the day.

 According to government legislation, schools are not required to authorise absence unless medical evidence is provided.
 It is important to note that a parental phone call does not necessarily guarantee that an absence will be authorised.

-Cathedral Academy operates an early intervention approach to attendance, and if your child has six unauthorised sessions in eight weeks, you may receive an Initial Warning letter.
+Trinity Academy Cathedral operates an early intervention approach to attendance, and if your child has six unauthorised sessions in eight weeks, you may receive an Initial Warning letter.
 If your child’s attendance does not subsequently improve, this may be followed by a Final Warning letter, after which the Local Authority may consider issuing a Penalty Notice or pursuing a Parental Prosecution.

 Our Education Welfare Officer undertakes regular visits to the homes of absent students in order to offer support and to confirm that absences are genuine.
 Please contact him on 01924 330640 if you require any support with your child’s attendance.

 We understand that children get ill, but there are many minor ailments which do not require an absence from school.
 These include colds, and issues which can be managed with painkillers, such as headaches, stomach aches, sore throats, and period pains.
 We do not ask that students stay off for 48 hours following an episode of vomiting that is not due to infection, and that they show good personal hygiene and wash their hands regularly on their return to school.

 We ask that appointments are, where possible, arranged outside of school hours.
 On those occasions where this proves impossible, we will allow students to leave school to attend their appointment (if an appointment card or letter is provided), but we ask that they return to school afterwards.